dreamit-de/otel-json-logger/README.md

 const logger = new JsonDiagLogger({
     loggerName: 'test-logger', // The loggerName printed in field "logger"
     serviceName: 'test-service', // The serviceName printed in field "serviceName"
-    logLevelForServiceRequestErrorMessages: LogLevel.info // Optional: The log level to use for error message "Service request".
+    logLevelForServiceRequestErrorMessages: LogLevel.info, // Optional: The log level to use for error message "Service request".
 These contain request information that might not be logged on error level.
-    logLevelForTimeoutErrorMessages: LogLevel.info // Optional: The log level to use for Timeout related messages.
+    logLevelForTimeoutErrorMessages: LogLevel.info, // Optional: The log level to use for Timeout related messages.
 These might be of short nature and be downgraded or ignored.
     logLevelForVerbose: LogLevel.off // Optional: Set LogLevel for verbose entries or ignore them }) logger.debug('test', 1, {name: 'myname'})